Go to the Students section

 Go to the Support us section

-In January 2001 The Institute of Brewing (founded in 1886) and The International Brewers' Guild (founded in 1906) merged to form The Institute and Guild of Brewing (now the Institute of Brewing & Distilling).
-At about the same time The Brewers and Licensed Retailers Association (formerly The Brewers' Society, founded in 1822) reviewed its objectives and, as The British Beer and Pub Association, moved to new premises where they could no longer house their library.
+In January 2001 The Institute of Brewing (founded in 1886) and The International Brewers' Guild (founded in 1906) merged to form The Institute and Guild of Brewing (now the Institute of Brewing & Distilling ( http://www.ibd.org.uk/about-us/)).
+At about the same time The Brewers and Licensed Retailers Association (formerly The Brewers' Society, founded in 1822) reviewed its objectives and, as The British Beer and Pub Association ( http://www.beerandpub.com/), moved to new premises where they could no longer house their library.

-The National Brewing Library comprises more than 3500 volumes, in a single location, and provides a unique English language collection relating to brewing, other alcoholic beverages and dependent trades.
-About one quarter of the items are unique to the collection and do not appear in the catalogues of The British Library or other major collections.
+The National Brewing Library continues to be added to, both by individual donations and an on-going programme of purchase, and comprises more than 8,500 volumes.
+The National Brewing Library is the most significant English language collection in a single location, of books and journals relating to brewing, other alcoholic beverages and dependent trades.
+About one quarter of the items are unique to the National Brewing Library and do not appear in the catalogues of The British Library or other major collections.

 The Institute of Brewing & Distilling is pleased to associate the National Brewing Library with Oxford Brookes University.
-In addition to the University's central location The National Brewing Library works in parallel with the Michael Jackson Collection ("The Beer Hunter") and complements The John Fuller Collection of catering, cookery and gastronomy literature, the Jane Grigson Collection, and other food and gastronomy collections also held in the University Library.
+The National Brewing Library works in parallel with the Michael Jackson Collection ("The Beer Hunter") and complements The John Fuller Collection of catering, cookery and gastronomy literature, the Jane Grigson Collection, and other food and gastronomy collections also held in the University Library.
 These collections support major areas of teaching and research across the University and externally.